-Our summer volunteer program is for teens age 16 and 17.
-The program runs for eight weeks from mid-June through mid-August.
-We accept applications March 1 – 14 only.
-Applicants who submit their materials after March 14 go on a waiting list.
+Our summer volunteer program is for 16 and 17 year olds.
+The program is ten weeks from mid-June through mid-August.
+We accept applications January through March.
+Applicants who submit material after March 31 will go on a waiting list.

 If you have questions about volunteering at Gillette, email firstname.lastname@example.org or call 651-578-5004.

-Please note: We have a limited number of teen summer volunteer openings.
-Teen volunteers must:
+We have a limited number of high school summer volunteer openings.
+High school volunteers must:

-- Be able to volunteer for three hours, once a week, for the entire eight-week summer program.
+- Be able to volunteer for three hours, once a week, for the entire ten week summer program.

 - Attend a personal interview at the hospital.

 - Attend a volunteer orientation session in May.

 - Be available to volunteer Monday- Friday, between 8a.m.- 4p.m.

 - Be comfortable interacting with children who have disabilities.